inrupt/artifact-generator/documentation/introduction.md

-Ultimately, perhaps the biggest benefit of the Artifact Generator is that it allows us easily define our own vocabularies in W3C standardized, interoperable RDF that can be easily used, shared and evolved by multiple development teams often working in completely different programming languages.
+Ultimately, perhaps the biggest benefit of the Artifact Generator is that it allows us easily define our own vocabularies in W3C standardized, interoperable Linked Data that can be easily used, shared, and evolved by multiple development teams, often working in completely different programming languages.

 [Back to the homepage](../README.md)